Stylish Savings: Fashion Apps That Declutter Your Closet for Cash

 We’ve all been there; staring into the depths of our closet with an abundance of clothing displayed before us and out of our mouth stumble the words, “I have nothing to wear.” unworn clothing takes up valuable space and while donating items to a thrift store or Goodwill is admirable, you’re still left with nothing to wear.
 But what if you could use your unwanted clothing to revitalize your closet or make an extra pocket change?
 Have you heard of buy and sell fashion apps?

-Resale websites and fashion apps are the newest and simplest solution to this age-old problem; just upload photos of the items you want to sell and wait for the offers to start rolling in.
-For all of you budget-conscious fashionistas and opportunity seekers, let me introduce you these 5 fashion apps.
+Resale websites and stylish fashion apps are the newest and simplest solution to this age-old problem; just upload photos of the items you want to sell and wait for the offers to start rolling in.
+For all of you budget-conscious fashionistas and opportunity seekers, let me introduce you to these 5 stylish fashion apps.

 Saving and making money with these 5 stylish fashion apps